okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/index.md

 After you have successfully run the sample app, the next step is to build your integration by using the sample app as your guide.
 See [Start with a use case overview](/docs/guides/oie-embedded-widget-use-cases/aspnet/oie-embedded-widget-use-case-overview/) to explore the available use cases with the Widget.

-## The SDK flow
+## The embedded SDK flow

 The SDK integrates into your app by using a native language interface and communicates directly with Okta APIs by using a REST interface.
-The following is a summary of the SDK flow.
+The following diagram illustrates the SDK flow.

 <div class="common-image-format">